thiagond-code/travel-community/README.md

 ### Back end
 - Firebase

-If you have an idea, Feel free to share your help, either on Issues or Discussions! 😀
+If you have an idea, feel free to share your help, either on Issues or Discussions! 😀